Brand Identity

 Approach

-The new identity is built on simplicity and honesty.
-In typography, color, and graphic elements, the design emphasizes clarity and warmth.
-Like the café itself, the visual language is free of pretense.
-There’s no need to put on a mask here — it’s a place where you can just be yourself.
-As part of the project, we also helped the Dizengof/99 team clarify the brand’s positioning: this isn’t just a cafe, but a space where people can feel natural and free.
+As part of the project, we helped the Dizengof/99 team clarify the brand’s positioning: this isn’t just a cafe, but a space where people can feel natural and free.
 No frills, just care.
 With good food and consistent service.
 A place that fosters a sense of community.
 The brand’s core values — openness, acceptance, friendliness, stability, and local character — are expressed through a visual style that feels human, warm, and familiar, like your favorite spot in the neighborhood.

 Tuman Team